World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday Play

 Isco had topped Spain's stats for passes, runs with ball, and ball recoveries before today - just lacked a goal...

-Remarkably, he is making his first appearance at a senior international tournament with Spain, but he has emerged as a key player for them over the last 18 months:
+Remarkably, he is making his first appearance at a senior international tournament.
+He has emerged as a key player for his country over the past 18 months:

 OptaJose @OptaJose